Ground Rod Installation

 Bentonite is an earth clay natural formed by volcanic action; it is composed of the Mineral montmorillontite, a hydrous aluminum silicate.

-In any and all environments Bentonite absorbs whatever moisture is present into its structure and it will maintain its consistency.
-In direct sunlight the top few inches will become hard and seal itself off, but the rest of the Bentonite stays moist and conductive.
+In any and all environments bentonite absorbs whatever moisture is present into its structure and it will maintain its consistency.
+In direct sunlight the top few inches will become hard and seal itself off, but the rest of the bentonite stays moist and conductive.

-One 50-lb. bag of Bentonite yields approximately enough backfill for one 15' Ground Rod on a 6" diameter hole.
+One 50 lb. bag of Bentonite yields approximately enough backfill for one 15' ground rod on a 6" diameter hole.

 INSTALLATION OF A VERTICAL GROUND ROD